All Episodes

 So, you know, it would make perfect sense, right?

-Of course, you know, if that labour can't be found among Americans, which, you know, there's also a whole bunch of men who should, could be working who aren't for some reason, and this is something that America needs to solve.
+Of course, you know, if that labor can't be found among Americans, which, you know, there's also a whole bunch of men who could be working who aren't for some reason.

 I don't think there's any problem with immigration.

-The point is you just have to do it the right way.
+The point is, you just have to do it the right way.

 We need a liberal work visa program so that foreigners can come in who have expertise and they get a green card and they get it fairly efficiently.